 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

-"There is no doubt I have room for improvement as a leader.
+"There's no doubt I have room for improvement as a leader.
 Please use [this anonymous method*] to share some helpful ideas about what I could do better to be an ideal leader."

 Or you could go even further:

 "Thank you for your responses to the Psychologically Safe Team Assessment.
 As I strive to improve the team experience for all of us, I also want to improve my own approaches as a leader.
-In the coming weeks you will receive the Psychologically Safe Leader Assessment where you’ll anonymously provide me with your take on how often I use strategies known to support your psychological health and safety.
+In the coming weeks you'll receive the Psychologically Safe Leader Assessment where you’ll anonymously provide me with your take on how often I use strategies known to support your psychological health and safety.
 Once I get your results, I’ll share with you the changes that I believe you’d like me to make in my leadership strategy."

 2. I have opportunities at work to improve my skills.